Back to main menu

 Performance

 This mode relies on a neighbor search algorithm, which admittedly was not optimized in Atomsk.
 The time required for neighbor search increases linearly with the volume (i.e. as R3).
-Therefore it is advised to use a value of Rmax as small as possible, typically between 10 and 20 Å. After that, the time required for computing the RDF itself increases linearly with the step dR and with the number of particles.
+Therefore it is advised to use a value of Rmax as small as possible, typically between 10 and 20 Å. To save computational time, the neighbour list is rebuilt only if the maximum displacement of an atom exceeds the value of <dR>.
+After that, the time required for computing the RDF itself increases linearly with the step dR and with the number of particles.

 Examples